A week

 If there IS an emergency valuable time can be lost untangling lines, moving shit from the floor to let relevant teams in.
 Sicker the patient, tidier it needs to be

-* * The aim by end of shift is for all patients to be clinically stable, pain free, clean, cocooned in fresh sheets and blankets, curtains pushed back natural light coming in.
-Takes a lot of work!
+* * The aim by end of shift is for all patients to be clinically stable, pain free, clean, cocooned in fresh sheets and blankets, curtains pushed back to let natural light come in.
+Takes a lot of work.

 Observations first, blood pressure, heart rate and oxygen saturations reveal all.
 Temperature check too, looking for signs of infection.

-Next medication administration, a huge responsibility, focused concentration needed every time, no short cuts, ever.
-Patience too scrutinising sometimes multiple charts.
+Next medication administration, a huge responsibility, focused concentration needed every single time, no short cuts, ever.
+Patience too, often scrutinising multiple charts.

-Physios help sicker patients take the first lung expanding, leg pumping walk, brave promenades up the corridor, hospital gowns flapping, legs in compression stockings, trampoline socks gripping the floor.
+Physios help sicker patients take the first lung expanding, leg pumping walk, the brave promenades up the corridor, hospital gowns flapping, legs in compression stockings, trampoline socks gripping the floor.

 Some are keen for a shower so we go for it, multiple drips, drains and catheters in tow, a major physical manoeuvre for both patient and nurse.
 Quick is key.